 Remove Nursery Closet Doors for More Space

-If your baby’s room has a closet, remove the closet doors for an open-concept feel!
-This not only helps a small space nursery feel bigger, but it also means you don’t have to open and close closet doors every time you need to quickly grab clothes, shoes, diapers, toys, or other stored items.
+If your baby’s room has a closet, remove the doors for an open-concept feel!
+This not only helps a small baby nursery feel bigger, but it also means you don’t have to open and close closet doors every time you need to quickly grab clothes, shoes, diapers, toys, or other stored items.

 Get Rid of Unnecessary Stuff